-Source: Scope Ratings, Danske Mortgage Bank
+Source: Scope Ratings

 The amortisation schedule for both assets and liabilities were based on the schedule provided by the issuer.
+During the bonds extension period we have considered the extension margin which however is not subject to existing hedging agreements.
 Servicing fees are assumed to be 25bp.
 Default timing was assumed to follow the scheduled amortisation profile with a recovery lag of 24 months.